giulianopz/lfcs/domains/6-storage-management/e.md

 We can see if the system has any configured swap by typing: `sudo swapon --show`

-If you don’t get back any output, this means your system does not have swap space available currently.
+If you don't get back any output, this means your system does not have swap space available currently.

 You can verify that there is no active swap using the free utility:
 ```